 Welcome & Announcements: Good morning church!

 8am contemporary service in the Lighthouse and 10:30am is our traditional service in the church sanctuary.
 You will need a mask and will be asked to be spaced apart from others unless you are sitting with those in your household.
-Both provide recorded music through the sound system.
+8am offers live musicians.
+10:30am will be sung to recordings this week.

 Another alternative for worship is Sunday 9:00 am Zoom Worship & Prayer